tdzienniak/simpleoverlay/README.md

 Really simple overlay, without use of jQuery and such.

 __Note:__ This library in not ready yet.
 Not all features are implemented.
-When it's done, I will remove that note and add verion number.
+When it's done, I will remove this note and add version number.

 ###Features###
 - very simple